-e emerald green arborvitae, also known as an eastern white cedar, is an evergreen tree characterized by its dark green foliage.
+The Emerald Green Arborvitae, also known as an Eastern White Cedar, is an evergreen tree characterized by its dark green foliage.
 The cedar grows in just about any soil they are planted in and grow well in areas that are subject to high atmospheric moisture.
 They grow best in full sun.

 They are most commonly used to create privacy screens and noise barriers due to their tendency to grow thick/dense.
-Emerald Cedars are very low maintenance tree that require pruning only once per year.
+Emerald Cedars are very low maintenance tree that requires pruning only once per year.

 The emerald Cedar is hearty in zones 3-7.

 Other Names: Smaragd, Emerald green arborvitae, Thuja occidentalis ‘smaragd’.

 From the Western Red Cedar family, the Excelsa Cedar is a tall and wide growing cedar.
 It can reach heights of over 30 feet in the long run and can grow as wide as 10-15 feet.
 It is a moderate to fast growing tree (2-3’ per year) that maintains a steady pyramid shape.

 It is a great tree (‘two story’ privacy tree) alternative to smaller, slower growing white cedars if a privacy hedge is desired in less time.
 It acts as a great windbreak and is deer resistant.
 It is suitable in urban, rural and semi-rural environments.